 Savor every single hug and kiss you get (from your kid-I’m not talking about random strangers here).
+Every.
+Single.
+One.

 Know that your child may not be invited to every party or sleep over.
 There will be hurt feelings.
 Harsh words.
 Games lost.
 It will rip your heart out.
 Be there for them-because too many times they feel no one else is.

 Remember the grade on the science project is your child’s-not yours.
 (But yes, it was a spectacular Solar System).
 And yes, we can tell which kids’ parents were Comm Arts majors and those who majored in Engineering.

 Snow days aren’t convenient to adults, but man, to a kid….